olliephillips/tinyMQTT/README.md

 ```

 ## Credits
-@gfwilliams, @tve, @HyGy, @MaBecker.
-Thanks for the advice, tips, testing and patience!
+@gfwilliams, @tve, @HyGy, @MaBecker,@gulfaraz.
+Thanks for the advice, tips, testing and pull requests!